EconomyLens.com

 Related

-China responded by banning re-exports of the firm’s chips, triggering warnings from automakers of production stoppages as the components are critical to cars’ onboard electronics.
-But Beijing announced at the weekend it will exempt some chips from the export ban, reportedly part of a trade deal agreed by President Xi Jinping and US counterpart Donald Trump.
+China responded by banning re-exports of the firm’s chips, triggering warnings from automakers of production stoppages as the components are critical to onboard electronics.
+But Beijing announced at the weekend it would exempt some chips from the export ban, reportedly part of a trade deal agreed by President Xi Jinping and his US counterpart Donald Trump.
+Aumovio, which supplies components like sensors and displays to top automakers, said it had “received an export license from the Chinese government to export Nexperia chips”.
+“We received the written confirmation yesterday,” a spokeswoman for the group, until recently part of Continental, told AFP.

-While relatively simple technology, Nexperia’s semiconductors are vital for onboard electronics in modern, technology-packed vehicles.
+While relatively simple technology, Nexperia’s semiconductors are vital for the electronics in modern, technology-packed vehicles.
 The chips are made in Europe but then sent to China for finishing, before being re-exported to clients in Europe and other markets.
+Volkswagen, Europe’s biggest carmaker, had warned of production stoppages if the crisis dragged on, while smaller firms were reported to be preparing to cut working hours.

-Volkswagen, Europe’s biggest carmaker, had warned of production stoppages if the crisis dragged on while smaller firms were reported to be preparing to cut working hours.
-The Netherlands had cited national security concerns when it moved to take control of Nexperia, and accused the firm’s CEO of mismanagement.
+The Netherlands cited national security concerns when it moved to take control of Nexperia and accused the firm’s CEO of mismanagement.
 China had also accused the United States of getting involved in the case — Washington last year put Wingtech on a list of corporations viewed as acting contrary to US national security.

 © 2024 AFP